ErikSundvall/TermViz/README.md

 The first paper explains the general visualization principles used.
 The second paper explains the current implementation and target usecase.
+Further explanations and context can be found in chapter 3.1 of Erik Sundvalls PhD thesis at http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-87693

 MIT Licence
 ===========